a-belevich/blog/averages_in_metrics.md

 Now imagine that we deployed 6 versions of a service that day.
 Which means, there are 30 time series in Prometheus instead of 5; going for shorter periods of time.
 The `avg_over_time(sum(requests:rate1m{})[1d:])` doesn't care.
-It still produces a single series, going all day long, and worth 500 requests/sec; it just needs to sum up more source time series.
+It still produces a single series, going all day long, and worth 500 requests/sec; it just needs to aggregate more of a source time series for that.
 And it still averages to the total of 500.
 The story of `sum(avg_over_time(requests{}[1d]))` becomes trickier though.
 What does `avg_over_time(requests:rate1m{}[1d])` even mean if the time series was only published for an hour or two?
-Apparently, it means that we'll count the average rate over the period the series exists.
+Apparently, it means that we'll count the average rate over the period that the series exists.
 So, suddenly we have 30 time series, each averaging to 100.
-But then, it affects the totals for the next 24 hours (since its average of 100 is still visible in the lookback window).
+But then, each of them affects the totals for the next 24 hours (since they still are visible in the lookback window).
-`sum` starts at 500 at the beginning of Monday (since we only saw 5 series over last 24 hours), but then starts to rise.
-By the end of Monday it rises up to 3000 requests per second.
+`sum` starts at 500 Monday morning (since we only saw 5 series over 24 hours before that), but then it starts to grow.
+By the end of Monday it inflates up to 3000 requests per second.

 The same logic applies to calculating average latencies: `sum by (le) (avg_over_time(...[1d]))` vs `avg_over_time(sum by (le) (...)[1d:])`.
-Or to derivatives (the abovementioned availability).
+Or to derivatives (the availability).
 Availability masks the problem, since both numerator and denominator got affected by the same re-deployments.
-But, it still means that elevated error rate during the weekdays affect overall availability compared to the same error rate during a weekend.
+But, it still means that elevated error rate during the weekdays affect overall availability differently, compared to the same error rate during a weekend.

 Don't even know whether my understanding is correct; and don't know whether it's only me who finds this behavior counter-intuitive.
 But, for now and for myself, I made a single rule: never average over time the set of a variable size.